realm/FindOurDevices-backend/README.md

 Follow the prompts and wait for the app to deploy (hit Enter to accept the suggested values).

+Congratulations!
+You now have a working MongoDB Realm backend with Sync enabled.

 ## 6. Add the Realm App ID to the configuration

 If you want to make changes to the backend via your local code (using `realm-cli push`), the Realm App ID must first be specified in `realm_config.json`.
 Otherwise, it will ask if you want to create a new Realm app.